radroid/train-o-dino/README.md

-# train-o-dino
+# Train-o-Dino
 Training the Dino that takes over your Google Chrome browser when you have no internet connection.